 Build a Feedback Loop

 A feedback loop connects your application’s outcomes back to Nyckel.
-When a prediction is confirmed or corrected, you send that information as an annotation.
-Nyckel uses annotations to retrain and improve the model.
+When your workflow learns the true label for an input, you send it back as a labeled sample.
+Nyckel uses those samples to retrain and improve the model.

 Why feedback loops matter